gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -c, --cloud CLOUD                Cloud Name or ID --host HOST                  Host Name or ID
         --owner USER                 Owner Username or ID
-        --status STATUS              Filter by status i.e. provisioning,running,starting,stopping --type CODE                  Filter by Instance Type code --environment CODE           Filter by Environment code(s)
+        --agent                      Show only Instances with the agent installed --noagent                    Show only Instances with No agent --status STATUS              Filter by status i.e. provisioning,running,starting,stopping --type CODE                  Filter by Instance Type code --environment CODE           Filter by Environment code(s)